konstantintutsch/website/_posts/2023-09-14-one-webserver-multiple-domains.md

 I remembered that a webserver also knows which domain the client accessed / typed into the URL bar.
 A quick search, about how the Nginx webserver handles such, gave me the solution: in an Nginx configuration file for a site, you always specify the `server_name` parameter with the hosts' domain.

-But if I point two domains, lets just say example1.com and example1.com to my VPS, creating two `server {}`s with different values in the `server_name` but listening on the same port, each of those domains would get it's own unique website.
+But if I point two domains, lets just say example1.com and example1.com to my Raspberry Pi, creating two `server {}`s with different values in the `server_name` but listening on the same port, each of those domains would get it's own unique website.

 This is how it could look like.
 Each configuration has their respective site.